FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** I'm a full-stack web developer working as a Team Leader in Orbitvu, a company that builds innovative imaging solutions for the world of eCommerce.

-Orbitvu provides both software and hardware solutions for automated product photography which means our client gets an end-to-end solution that starts with our hardware and desktop software with features like automatic background removal and then is able to effortlessly publish packshots and 360-degree interactive product presentations on the web.
+Orbitvu provides both software and hardware solutions for automated product photography.
+Our clients gets an end-to-end solution that starts with our hardware and desktop software with features like automatic background removal and can effortlessly publish packshots and 360-degree interactive product presentations on the web.
 The latter part is my responsibility.

 **Dan:** What a cool idea!
 Do you have a link to a sample (or real) interactive product presentation?

 **Maciej:** Of course, the typical 360-degree presentation made with our solutions might be similar to this presentation of the [miter saw](https://orbitvu.co/share/uEnZJgngCNobquxATcbAyf/17144/orbittour/view).
 We have a number of products targeted to different industries and/or product sizes.
 For example, our [Alphashot Micro](https://orbitvu.com/product/alphashot-micro/) is made for photography of smaller objects, eg. jewelry or watches.
-For the bigger objects, also human models, we have other solutions like our newest product [Fashion Studio](https://orbitvu.com/product/fashion-studio/) that is great not just for packshots but also for the videos.
+For larger objects, such as human models, we have other solutions like our newest product [Fashion Studio](https://orbitvu.com/product/fashion-studio/), which is great for packshots and videos.

 > [Choosing FusionAuth] opened a whole bunch of new possibilities in terms of possible architectural solutions and technologies we were able to use.